-Great "devices" are invented in the laboratory, but great "products" are invented in the marketing department (Davidow, 1986).
-Cooper (1993) found that the product must thus meet a market need.
 Development of new technology (Berry, 1996), or being first to market Cooper (1979), does not determine success.
 The issue of what the market wants and needs thus requires a combination of marketing and technical skills.
-Moreover, the importance of buyer/seller relationships, particularly in improving the new product development process, is a growing area of study (Birou and Fawcett, 1994).
-Roberts (1987), Wind and Mahajan (1988), Erickson et al. (1990) argue that strong links between the R&D department and other functional areas emphasize the importance of effective integration of R&D and marketing for innovation success.
-Goupta and Wilemon (1990) describe the relationship between R&D and marketing as one aimed at succeeding in product innovation.
-Young (1973) and Souder (1977, 1981) note that the failure to integrate R&D and marketing early in the innovation process is one of the biggest contributors to new product failure.
-Thus technology strategy has to be integrated into overall corporate strategy (Erickson et al., 1990; Green, 1995).
+Moreover, the importance of buyer/seller relationships, particularly in improving the new product development process, is a growing area of concern and study (Birou and Fawcett, 1994).
+Many researchers support the notion that there is a need for strong links between the R&D department and other functional areas (Roberts, 1978, 1979; Wind, 1981, 1982; Goupta, Raj and Wilemon, 1986 and Von Hippel, 1978).
+Goupta and Wilemon (1990) describe the relationship between R&D and marketing as one aimed at successful product innovation.
+Young (1973) and Souder (1977, 1981) note that the failure to integrate R&D and marketing at an early stage of the innovation process, is one of the biggest contributors to new product failure.